Professional Starlink installation on mountain home at 2,500ft elevation — real deployment replacing legacy satellite in rural Northern Virginia

 1

-HughesNet and Viasat use geostationary satellites at 22,000 miles — the resulting 600–900ms latency breaks video calls and remote work regardless of plan speed.
+HughesNet and Viasat relay through geostationary orbit at 22,000 miles — the resulting 600–900ms latency breaks video calls and remote work regardless of plan speed.
+The constraint is physics, not bandwidth.

 2

-Starlink operates at 340 miles altitude, delivering 20–40ms latency and 50–200 Mbps — a fundamentally different technology, not an incremental upgrade.
+Starlink operates at 340 miles altitude, delivering 20–40ms latency and 50–200 Mbps.
+This is not an incremental improvement — it is a fundamentally different architecture.

 3